omn4ma/Payroll/README.md

 # Features
 - Implement database layer.
 - Refactor the BountyCalculationRules class in which the parameters for calculation are stored.
 Singleton must be replaced with a factory + strategy in order to get away from the switch case.
-- Calculate all method for UI.
+- Calculate all method in UI.
-- Delete and Update method for Person entity
+- Delete and Update method for Person entity.
+- Fix Calculate dialog in UI.